A Reconfigured Wheel-Legged Robot for Enhanced Steering and Adaptability: METHOD

 When navigating unstructured terrain, the modified hip-yaw DoF significantly enhances the robot's efficiency by allowing the front wheels to maintain ground contact as long as possible, thus enabling a greater reliance on the wheeled structure for generating various movements.
 On the other hand, the typical hip-roll DoF in the rear leg, while not as adept at maximizing the use of the wheeled structure, provides essential lateral force that ensures stability on uneven surfaces.
 This lateral force is crucial for maintaining balance, as a lack of it could easily lead to tipping over when traversing diverse terrains.

-\textbf{Actuators.} Brushless DC motors with planetary reducers from Motorevo are used to actuate all the joints.
-Specifically, all motors feature a 10:1 reduction ratio.
-The hip-yaw, hip-roll, hip-pitch, and knee-pitch motors have a maximum continuous torque of 32 N·m, while the wheel motors have a maximum continuous torque of 8 N·m.
+\textbf{Actuators.} All joints use Motorevo brushless DC motors with 10:1 planetary reducers.
+The hip–yaw/roll/pitch and knee–pitch motors provide 32 N·m continuous torque, and the wheel motors 8 N·m.
 Each motor is equipped with a single encoder to provide position, velocity, and current measurement feedback.
 Motor control is achieved via the EtherCAT communication protocol.
 The relatively low reduction ratios of planetary reducers are chosen for two primary reasons: first, they facilitate high-speed motion, which is essential for dynamic locomotion; second, these quasi-direct drive motors provide relatively accurate torque feedback through current measurements, eliminating the need for additional sensors.
 Furthermore, planetary reducers are capable of withstanding significant unexpected impacts, which frequently occur during dynamic movement.

 \textbf{Manufacturing.} The body plates and legs of the robot are constructed from off-the-shelf aluminum 6061, while certain electronic mounts are 3D-printed using Polylactic Acid (PLA).
-Additionally, a grid of screw holes is incorporated between the front motors, allowing for the installation of sensors such as lidar and cameras to facilitate future developments.

 \textbf{Sensors and PC.} An IMU (HiPNUC-HI13R4) is mounted on the base, providing precise state measurements of the robot at 500 Hz.
 The main processing unit, a Piesia-TL500Z3AW-R110 with an Intel i7-1165G7 processor, executes the control policy at 50 Hz.